AlexandruAnastasiu/camera-shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This application simulates an online camera store, with various features such as shopping through a shopping cart and a search bar for in-store products.
+This application simulates an online camera store, with various features such as shopping through a shopping cart and a working search bar for in-store products.
 Ths project was made as part of an evaluation of the first ZegaSoftware bootcamp, using only:
 * HTML
 * CSS + Bootstrap